 Significant environmental health issues, e.g., unsafe drinking water; inadequate sanitation facilities; improper solid-and-hazardous-waste management; chemical contamination; poor air quality; and insufficient food hygiene practices.
 Afghanistan has an annual population growth of 2.6 percent, with urban and rural variation.
 Moreover, there is a constant migration from rural to urban areas.
 Such population dynamics have potential health consequences and need to be addressed.

-GAIN’s Role: The Fortification of Edible Oil with Vitamin A: supporting the Government, in partnership with UNICEF and industry, in the fortification of edible oil with vitamin A. In December 2013, the Government of Bangladesh formally requested that GAIN and the World Food Programme (WFP) draft the National School Feeding and Nutrition Policy.
+GAIN’s Role: The Fortification of Edible Oil with Vitamin A: supporting the Government, in partnership the Bangladeshi Oil industry, in the fortification of edible oil with vitamin A. In December 2013, the Government of Bangladesh formally requested that GAIN and the World Food Programme (WFP) draft the National School Feeding and Nutrition Policy.
 GAIN and WFP will provide support to the Ministry of Primary and Mass Education and the Directorate of Primary Education in facilitating the formulation of the policy during the first quarter of 2014.
 In a third formal engagement, GAIN has also been requested to participate as a co-lead in the National Micronutrient Deficiency Control Strategy.
 The development of the strategy is a high priority for the Bangladeshi government, and involves many stakeholders, including program managers, researchers, academics, rights groups, and social and health activists.
 GAIN led the development of the Zinc, Vitamin B12, and Calcium and Vitamin D Strategy under the National Micronutrient Deficiency and Control Strategy.

 Brazil is the world’s seventh largest and potentially most emerging economies in the world today.
 The large South American country has also recently come into the spotlight in the health arena in its fight against hunger.
 In 2010, GAIN joined this push for a healthier future for Brazil by partnering with PATH to create a large-scale commercial model to generate demand for fortified rice.
 Ultra Rice technology fortifies rice with a number of micronutrients to provide a nutritious option for one of Brazil’s staple foods.